 The program meets on Tuesday from 4:00 PM to 7:00 PM during the academic year with occasional supplemental events.
 Classes will not meet during school breaks and holidays

 View the most recent YEA!
 News

-Listen to an interview with Darcy Weir, YEA!
+Listen to an interview with Darcy Weir, former YEA!
 Program Manager and 2018 Saunders Scholar and the National YEA!
 People’s Choice Award winner, Nick Silzell, as he discusses his new business along with his participation in the Grand Junction Young Entrepreneurs Academy.